Get to know our tech ecosystem

 Last but not least, on the third floor you will find teams that are working not the next big thing - intelligent communications platform that uses sensor networks to deliver content or helping an NBC backed startup change the entertainment industry

-Finish your day with
+Finish your day with an awesome meal

 What better way to end an awesome tour than with awesome food.
 From gourmet meals to street tacos, Tijuana is ground zero for tons of restaurants and food trucks that will delight everyone.